gimolabs/docs/docs/gimo-finance/st0g.md

 ## Withdraw
 Withdrawals will become available on XXXX-XX-XX, several months after Gimo Finance's withdraw function launch.
 Post-activation, users can withdraw A0GI based on availability:

-- Every XX hours, Gimo receives principal and rewards from the 0G chain.
+- Every 22 days, Gimo receives principal and rewards from the 0G chain.
 - If available funds are insufficient to meet withdrawal requests, they roll over.
 - If sufficient, withdrawals can be processed instantly.
 - All requests follow a first-come, first-served system with estimated wait times displayed in-app.